awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	cp -avr ../codedeploy/* .
 	```

-1. For the production environment, you'll need to modify the deployment scripts in order to implement using the RDS database instance and the EFS file system.
-First edit **scripts/configure_db.sh**.
+1. You'll need to modify the deployment scripts in order to implement using the RDS database instance.
+Edit **scripts/configure_db.sh**.
 Replace **%endpoint%** with the **Endpoint** of the database instance (e.g. **runningamazonec2workloadsatscale.ckhifpaueqm7.us-east-1.rds.amazonaws.com**
 ).
 Save the file.

-1. Edit **scripts/start_services.sh** and replace **%fileSystem%** with the value in the CloudFormation stack outputs.
-Save the file.

 1. After reviewing and getting comfortable with the CodeDeploy configs, go ahead and create the CodeDeploy application:

 	```
-	aws deploy create-application --application-name koelAppProd
+	aws deploy create-application --application-name koelApp
 	```

 1. Browse to the AWS CodeDeploy console at [https://console.aws.amazon.com/codesuite/codedeploy/applications](https://console.aws.amazon.com/codesuite/codedeploy/applications) to check out your newly created application.